 The memories began far from Washington yesterday as flags on U.S. ships at sea flew at half-mast for Nitze, who in April was only the eighth living person to have a Navy warship named for him.

-In Washington, eight pallbearers -- crew members of the USS Paul H. Nitze -- carried his flag-draped coffin down the aisle after an organ prelude by Bach, one of his favorite composers.
+In Washington, eight pallbearers -- crew members of the USS Paul H. Nitze -- carried his flag-draped casket down the aisle after an organ prelude by Bach, one of his favorite composers.

 Nitze's second wife, Elisabeth Scott Porter, was to present the flag later to the ship's commanding officer, Cmdr.
 Michael A. Hegarty.